andreafuturi/DenoVitePreact/README.md

 ### Interactivity

-The interactive tag enables client-side interactivity.
 Every component is only server side rendered by default.
 To make the component executes javascript code on the browser you have 2 options:

-- Use the withInteractivity HOC:
+- Use the withInteractivity HOC (ships Preact to the browser, old way -> not really recommended):

 ```jsx
 //Counter a general interactive component